These are common questions and their answers. If this doesn’t answer your question, then reach out to the organisers by email, or twitter.

 English is the common one used for the conference.
 It’s ok that your English isn’t perfect.
 Everyone understands that only with practice do we get better.

-When and where do I pay for p4a19?
+When and where do I pay?

 You pay on the Sunday after you check out of your room.
 You pay the venue for the cost of the event, your room, food and your drinks from the bar and restaurant.
 Thanks to our lovely sponsors we are able to keep the cost of the event affordable.